 Her latest book, Untamed, opens with a story of a cheetah at the zoo that performs a “Cheetah run” for the crowd.
 Watching the choreographed scene unfold, Glennon identifies that women are similarly tamed from birth by systems that include misogyny, body shaming, religious doctrine and the suppression of their wants and desires.

 Diving deep into these subjects, the book deals with the author’s path to uncaging herself from society’s expectations for what a woman should be.

-Since its release, Glennon has emerged as the informal leader of an army of women who are embracing their truth, regardless of how the world (and people closest to them) respond.
+Since the release of Untamed, Glennon has emerged as the informal leader of an army of women who are embracing their truth, regardless of how the world responds.

 Read on to learn more about the author and the most legendary quotes from her wildly impactful book, Untamed.

 Glennon Doyle has 609,000 followers on Instagram and 755,000 fans on Facebook.
 For those who don’t know who she is, it’s best to have some context about her life and experiences to understand where she got the courage to release the book Untamed.

 Glennon’s blogging career began in 2009 when she made a brutally honest “25 Things About Me” list on Facebook.
 The response was so explosive that she launched a blog called Momastery.
 Writing content daily from approximately 4 to 6am while her children were still asleep, she filled it with raw essays about everything from being a wife and a mother to deeply personal issues such as binging and booze.

 Yes, she summoned the courage to write about her struggles with bulimia, alcohol, drugs, anxiety, depression and mental health.